 Which area of Hanoi has the most English-speaking dental clinics?
 Tay Ho (West Lake) has the densest concentration of clinics oriented to foreign patients, including a large expatriate community that requires consistent English service.
 Ba Dinh, near embassies and government buildings, is a close second.
 Both are preferable to the Old Quarter for language reliability at the clinical level.

 Is Picasso Dental Clinic English-friendly?
 Yes.
 Picasso’s international caseload means English is standard at the coordinator level across both Hanoi branches, and the clinical team is experienced with non-Vietnamese patients.
-Its 4.9/5 rating from nearly 4,000 reviews reflects consistent patient experience including communication.
+Its 4.9/5 rating from 3,000+ Google reviews across six branches reflects consistent patient experience including communication.